Documentary filmmaking grant—focused on the black population and culture in Mexico

 In 2015, the grant Cuauhtémoc Moctezuma – Ambulante supported Kings of Nowhere (dir.
 Betzabé García), Hotel de Paso (dir.
 Paulina Sánchez) and a special mention to El Patio de mi Casa (dir.
 Carlos Hagerman).
 The call of this 3rd edition of the Grant Cuauhtémoc Moctezuma – Ambulante received a total of 43 projects.

 Still Kings of Nowhere, Ambulante Film Festival 2015

-Carrying on the mission to discover, share and transform the world through stories, in Foundation Banorte and Ambulante Beyond, Mexican filmmakers were called to compete for a production grant for a documentary short proposing a new look on women, whose stories lead to acknowledging them as decision-makers, source of inspiration and example of strength.
+Carrying on the mission to discover, share and transform the world through stories, in Foundation Banorte and Ambulante Beyond, Mexican filmmakers were called to compete for a production grant for a documentary short proposing a new outlook on women, whose stories lead to acknowledging them as decision-makers, source of inspiration and an example of strength.
 The call received 116 projects, from which the following were selected: Magda o el Pueblo de los Pescados (dirs.
 Dahlia Sosa Hernández, Xareni Zafra Gatica), La Abogada del Pueblo (dir.
 Federico Alan Villareal) and Pórtate Bien (dir.
 Omar Zamudio).
 Said documentaries are part of the 2017 Tour.

 Still La abogada del pueblo.
 Ambulante Film Festival 2017